What Is Breast Augmentation?

 Breast Augmentation Before and After Photo

-Silicone Implants: Unlike a saline implant, this implant comes pre-filled and, therefore, a slightly larger incision must be used.
-This implant has a silicone outer envelope and is filled with a cohesive silicone gel.
+Silicone Implants: Unlike a saline implant, this implant has a silicone outer envelope and comes pre-filled with a cohesive silicone gel.
+Therefore, the doctor has to make a slightly larger incision to place the implant.

 Are Breast Implants Safe?

-In the early 1990’s the silicone breast implant was taken off the market in the United States because the implant was thought to cause autoimmune disease.
-This myth has been totally debunked and there is no evidence to infer that they cause any issues.
-The gold standard study was performed at John’s Hopkins University.
-Approximately 5 years ago the silicone breast implant was reintroduced.
-There are many hundred thousand women who have had silicone breast implants with no issues.
+There are many women who have had silicone breast implants with no issues.
 Breast implant surgery is a safe procedure, and when performed by competent individuals there is a minimal incidence of complications.
 To learn more about breast implant safety click here.

 Breast Implant Placements